 Some people say that they feel pressure to return to “normal life”.
 It is important to allow yourself time to adjust to the physical and emotional changes, and establish a new daily routine at your own pace.
 Your family and friends may also need time to adjust.

 Cancer Council 13 11 20 can help you connect with other people who have had cancer, and provide you with information about the emotional and practical aspects of living well after cancer.

-After treatment ends, you will have regular appointments with your specialists to monitor your health, manage any long-term side effects and check that the cancer hasn’t come back or spread.
-During these check-ups, you will usually have a pelvic examination and may have blood tests, x-rays and imaging scans.
-You can also discuss how you’re feeling and mention any concerns you may have.
+After treatment ends, you will have regular appointments with your specialists to monitor your health, manage any long-term side effects and check that the cancer hasn’t come back (recurred) or spread.
+If you have a low risk of recurrence, your follow-up care may be shared between your cancer specialist and GP.

 If you have continued feelings of sadness, have trouble getting up in the morning or have lost motivation to do things that previously gave you pleasure, you may be experiencing depression.
 This is quite common among people who have had cancer.

 Talk to your GP, as counselling or medication – even for a short time – may help.
 Some people can get a Medicare rebate for sessions with a psychologist.
 Ask your doctor if you are eligible.